ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 # Strategy - Homomorphic ECC

-Since that didn't work, let's switch the order of the QECC and Authentication.
+From the previous attack, we see that each of the packets need to be protected separately.
+So let's do QECC first, then encrypt the individual packets.
 Like this here.

+Now we have QECC,
 Then maybe we try to homomorphically evaluate over these QECC too.
+The rest of the picture is the same as before.
+Each party gets their output packets.
+They decrypt them, then decode the ECC to get their outputs.

+So this seems promising.
+But unfortunately, I have some bad news.
+This construction actually doesn't work as well as it might sound.
-Long story short, this strategy almost works, but unfortunately we have a concrete attack.
+We actually have a concrete attack.

 See, this ECC might be prepared by malicious parties.
 So they can do something like this.
-These are some garbage that's not a real ECC codeword.
+These are some garbage that's not a real QECC codeword.
 So this evaluation is done over some garbage input.
 And well, we know what they say.
 "Garbage in, garbage out".